surajincloud/ecrctl/README.md

 # ecrctl
-CLI tool for Amazon ECR
+CLI tool for Amazon ECR (inspired from kubectl)

 ## Usage